-But just because you might need an advisor does not mean that you have to pay some of the highest investment fees in the world.
+Just because you might need an advisor does not mean that you have to pay some of the highest investment fees in the world.
 And yes the fees are important.
 We know that the fees typically and greatly impact the returns.
 From Justwealth here’s a comparison of the potential portfolio returns impact over longer periods, based on an initial $100,000 investment.

-We can see that the effect of high fees paid can become exaggerated over time.
+We can see that the effect of high fees that can become exaggerated over time.
 Remember you pay investment fees every year, throughout the year, and as your portfolio grows over time you pay more in fees as the fees are based on your portfolio value.
 That’s a nasty kind of negative compounding.

 So just what is a robo advisor?